 Your baby may need the following tests after a “Refer” hearing screening result:

 - Another hearing screen (this may be done at the birth facility, by your baby’s primary health care provider, or by an audiologist)

 - A more complete, full hearing test (audiology evaluation)

-Your baby may also get the following tests after a “Fail” hearing screening result or after being found to be deaf or hard of hearing.
+Your baby may also get the following tests after a “Refer” hearing screening result or after being found to be deaf or hard of hearing.
 These tests can help determine the cause of your baby’s hearing loss.

 - Genetic testing using a blood sample to look for genetic causes of hearing loss

 - Testing for infections at birth that can cause hearing loss (like cytomegalovirus)